Floga is a fine dining extension of Mr. Greek that’s part fish market and has a takeout component attached to the back.

 The herbed lemon olive oil and raw red onion complement the rich meat with bold fat and acid respectively.

-Kokkinisto ($19) braises large chunks of beef in an herb tomato sauce until tender enough to pull apart with a firm tug of a fork, Misko orzo topped with the same sauce and a recommended generous sprinkling of salty, powdery mizithra cheese.
+Kokkinisto ($19) braises large chunks of beef prepared with a cinnamon-based seasoning in an herb tomato sauce until tender enough to pull apart with a firm tug of a fork, Misko orzo topped with the same sauce and a recommended generous sprinkling of salty, powdery mizithra cheese.

 Some signature garlic bread completes a mild, wholly comforting, almost Italian picture.